-To get the webhook to function the GET request needs is added into the browser address bar.
+To get the webhook to function the GET request needs are added into the browser address bar.
 You can create webhooks in Zapier and link a certain set of applications.
 When an update occurs in one, the others react after the trigger and perform the necessary action.

 The commands are sent from one app to another over HTTP.
 Thus, webhooks are called “user-defined HTTP callbacks” as they are usually triggered after some event.